-One in three people with rheumatoid arthritis at high risk of repeated fallsApril 11th, 2013 in Arthritis & Rheumatism /
+One in three people with rheumatoid arthritis at high risk of repeated fallsApril 11, 2013 in Medicine & Health / Arthritis & Rheumatism

 (Medical Xpress)—One in three people with rheumatoid arthritis, regardless of their age, will fall once or more times a year, according to a new University of Manchester study.

 The research, funded by medical research charity Arthritis Research UK, shows those who have fallen once are at much greater risk of falling again due to previous injuries and an increased fear of falling.
 Over half of the falls studied resulted in injuries such as pain and bruising and one in 10 falls caused a serious head injury or fracture.

 The Manchester study is the largest and first of its kind to give a full picture of falls in people with rheumatoid arthritis – an incurable condition which causes joint damage and muscle pain for around half a million people in the UK.

 The study found the strongest risk factor is a person's fall history.
 People are three times more likely to experience further falls within a year of their first fall.
 Swollen and tender limb joints, the use of psychotropic medication for problems such as anxiety, depression and sleeping problems as well as fatigue were identified as the risk factors health visitors and professionals should assess people with the condition for.
 This would highlight those at risk who may need to be referred to a falls clinic or for physiotherapy as part of an individualised falls prevention programme.

 Emma Stanmore, lead researcher of the study based in the University's School of Nursing, Midwifery and Social Work, said: "Our study successfully shows adults with rheumatoid arthritis are at a high risk of repeated falls.
 Increased fear of falling and injuries can lead to sedentary behaviour which in turn decreases muscle strength – one of the most common factors that contribute to falls.